 This is similar to second-order SQL injection — but applied to AI systems.
 The payload persists, propagates, and triggers in a context where defenses are weaker.

-1. Second-Order Code Injection #
+1. Second-Order Code Injection

 The attacker doesn’t try to run commands directly.
 They shape the code the agent produces.

-- passes review as “debugging”
+- passes code review because it looks like “debugging”

 - runs in CI with access to secrets